 To learn more about generic component creation, refer to the Creating Generic Components page.

 When Altium Designer is connected to a Workspace, the available Generic Components can be accessed from the panel where they are exposed when the All option is selected in the Categories pane – or from the top drop-down menu when the panel is in its compact mode.
 Click on the button within a Generic Component tile to attach the component to the cursor for placement in the active schematic document.
-Selecting the tile itself will open that component type category in the panel.
+When the component is placed in a schematic, the symbol's pin, line and border primitives – effectively its outline – are colored red to indicate that a generic component is being used.
+Selecting the tile itself in the Components panel will open that component type category in the panel.

 Javascript ID: GenericComponents_Parameters